Engineering Technology

 Engineering Preview Day

 Learn about COTC’s engineering degrees and certificates and explore our labs to see how you will gain the necessary high-tech skills for a career in one of the region’s rapidly growing industries.
+All visits are held in the John and Mary Alford Center for Science and Technology at the Newark campus.

 register